AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Catching kill signals: trap
 ---------------------------
-What if your script generates temp file and you'd like to keep it clean even if script gets interupted at the execution time?
+What if your script generates temp file and you'd like to keep it clean even if script gets interrupted at the execution time?

-The built-in ``trap`` command lets you tell the shell what to do if your script recieved signal to exit.
-It can catch all, but here listed most common by their numbers
+The built-in ``trap`` command lets you tell the shell what to do if your script received signal to exit.
+It can catch all, but here listed most common by their numbers.
+Note that signals are one of the common ways of communicating with running processes in UNIX: you see these same numbers and names in programs like ``kill``.

  * 0  EXIT  exit command
  * 1  HUP   when session disconnected